stevebeer/openvpn-server/README.md

 or are interested in adding your ideas to it, testing it on other platforms, or localizing it to another language, please also contact me.
 I will be happy to work with you!

-This tool is free and open-source because those things are awesome and I think everything should be.
-However, we don’t yet have a Star Trek economy, so if you have found this tool to be useful and want to use
-[this PayPal link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=K99QGVL7KA6ZL)
-to buy me a gallon of gas, I would be very grateful!
+If you have found this tool to be useful and want to use [this PayPal link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=K99QGVL7KA6ZL) to buy me a gallon of gas, I would be very grateful!